2Pillows/poe_economy_evaluator/src/_deprecated_tools/README.md

 ## Gem Alt Qualities

-Alternate Quality gems were removed in place of Transfigured Gems.
+Alternate Quality gems were removed in place of Transfigured gems.